canonical/mlflow-operator/docs/how-to/migrate-v21-v215.rst

 Upgrade MLflow bundle
 --------------------

-To update MLflow bundle components from 2.11 to 2.15 please run these commands:
+To Upgrade MLflow bundle components from 2.11 to 2.15 please run these commands:

 .. code-block:: bash